-Paleontologists have identified remains of the largest dinosaurs that ever lived.
+Over the years, Paleontologists have made amazing discoveries and identified remains of the largest dinosaurs that ever lived.
 They were enormous creatures with some weighing as much as 100 tons.
 Here is a list of the biggest dinosaurs in history.

 It is closely related to Triceratops and second biggest ceratopsian that ever existed.
 The fossils were found in 1910 in what is now known as the Dry Island Buffalo Jump Provincial Park in Alberta, Canada.
 Bones of its skull were the only unique feature as compared to other types of ceratopsians.
 The three-horned gigantic dinosaur is estimated to have measured 29.5 feet and weighed 10 tons hence making it one of the largest dinosaurs in history.

 This is classified as the largest ceratopsian.
 It was discovered in 1887 near Denver, Colorado.
 The Triceratops inhabited what is now North America 68-66 million years ago.
 It’s among the most known dinosaurs, having been widely shared through media such as film and printed books.
 Its distinctive features are the three horns growing from their skull.
 They were estimated to measure 7.9 to 9 meters lengthwise, 2.9 to 3 meters in height, and 6 to 12 tonnes in weight.
 As it was a herbivore, it fed mostly on low growing plants and herbs.
 It had a low head, and their jaws had a beak tip pointing to its ability to grasp and pluck as opposed to biting.